USE CASES

 Step 2

-Triage With Watch and Stress Thresholds
+Triage With Thresholds

 Step 3

-Detect Near Term Deterioration
+Detect Near-Term Deterioration

 Step 4

-Validate Confidence With Evidence
+Validate Confidence

 Step 5

-Separate Domestic Escalation From External Amplification
+Separate Escalation From Amplification

 Step 6

-Explain Mechanism With Drivers
+Explain the Mechanism

 Step 7